Laura is an online writer and mother of two who enjoys crafting and sharing her experiences with others.

-Mosaic projects can be quick or quite extensive, depending upon the design, size, and materials chosen.
+Mosaic projects can be quick or quite extensive.
+This depends upon the design, size, and materials chosen.
 Obviously, a larger piece with a more intricate design will require more time.
 Another big factor is the selection of tiles.
 It is far simpler to use pre-cut tiles than to cut your own.
-Regardless, you should follow these guidelines
+Regardless, you should follow these guidelines.

 - 24 hours for the glue to dry.